robcarver17/skipperman/docs/import_membership_list_help.md

 You have the option of editing the name and DOB of the sailor before adding if you think the import file is wrong, but this isn't recommended.
 If there is a difference between the Skipperman database and the membership database (currently Wild Apricot), you will have to reconcile them every time you import a membership list.
 Only change the DOB if the club membership database is wrong (and ask to get it corrected), and only change the name if the sailor would really prefer to be known by a different name eg a shortened version, or if as here the membership system has two names as here.

-Once you are happy click on `Yes - these details are correct - add this new sailor`
+Once you are happy click on `Yes - these details are correct - add this new cadet`

 ### Select an existing sailor and confirm their membership